 Moving beyond the rationale set forth in Notice 98-5 to consider other aspects of duplicate benefits FTC arbitrage transactions, the fact that the U.S. taxpayer likely does not bear the economic cost of the foreign taxes, or at least the portion thereof that corresponds to the compensation that it receives from the non-U.S. participant (whether by way of a reduced financing cost on funds provided by the non-U.S. participant, enhanced yield on the investment or an outright payment from the non-U.S. participant for the foreign tax benefits), might as an abstract policy matter conceivably justify denial of all or a portion of the foreign tax credit.
-It would, however, require a fundamental modification of the principles and rules governing the foreign tax credit (as described in Part IV above) to make the creditability of foreign taxes turn on the extent to which the U.S. taxpayer has borne the economic impact of the foreign tax.148 Moreover, given the difficulty of measuring who bears the economic impact of a tax and to what extent,149 such an approach would clearly be unworkable.
+It would, however, require a fundamental modification of the principles and rules governing the foreign tax credit (as described in Part IV above) to make the creditability of foreign tax.
+Moreover, given the difficulty of measuring who bears the economic impact of a tax and to what extent, 138 such an approach would clearly be unworkable.

-5. Duplicate Benefits
+5. Duplicate benefits.

-Duplicate benefits FTC arbitrage transactions may be considered troublesome on the grounds that they involve duplicate benefits-i.e., that the tax benefits associated with the ownership of the underlying assets are being claimed in two countries, with the U.S. taxpayer claiming a foreign tax credit and the non-U.S. participant claiming a foreign tax credit (where the taxes are paid to a third country), a participation exemption, imputation credit, dividends received deduction or other benefit.
+Duplicate benefits FTC arbitrage transactions may be considered troublesome on the grounds that they involve duplicate benefits - i.e., that the tax benefits associated with the ownership of the underlying assets are being claimed in two countries, with the U.S. taxpayer claiming a foreign tax credit and the non-U.S. participant claiming a foreign tax credit (where the taxes are paid to a third country), a participation exemption, imputation credit, dividends received deduction or other benefit.
 This proposition needs to be examined from several perspectives.